Child development and milestones: Your 5-years-7-months old child

 This is the golden period of growing and developing in every aspect- physically, mentally and emotionally.
 A healthy, balanced diet will aid in this.
 However, kids of this age don’t always know what’s good for them, including food!
 As such, you might find yourself struggling to keep your little one away from junk food.
 Not to worry, persistence is key in all things parenting!

-Your 5 years 7 months old child will definitely have food preferences by now and will strongly state when he doesn't like the taste of something.
+Your 5 years 7 months old child will definitely have food preferences by now and will strongly state when he/she doesn’t like the taste of something.
 While some kids are adventurous with food, others stick to what they know and like to eat.
 This is quite normal.

 |Daily Nutrient/ Ingredient||Recommended portion size||Meal ideas|